-Ample header security reports
+Ample HTTP header security reports

 The header security report automatically shows you every vulnerability found.
-Crashtest Security classifies for you the weaknesses in different risk levels and comes up with recommendations and suggestions on how to fix these issues.
+Crashtest Security classifies the weaknesses in different risk levels for you and comes up with recommendations and suggestions on how to fix these issues.

 Don’t lose time researching the solutions.
 You’ll find an exclusive wiki where we analyze in detail how to solve every HTTP header that you don’t have correctly set.

 Extensive Vulnerability Findings

 The report starts with an overview of your scan target, the severity of the reported vulnerabilities, and a checklist of exploited attack paths and scanner status.